-The Bayfield School District is comprised of four schools: one primary, one elementary, one middle, and one high school.
-An intermediate school (grades 3-5) to be sited adjacent to and south of the middle school is currently under construction.
-The School District is the Town's largest employer.
-During the 2014 - 2015 academic year, staff for the district included 92 teachers, 15 paraprofessionals, three counselors, 17 school support specialists, and other personnel such as nurses, custodians, and grounds keepers, among others.
+The Bayfield School District is comprised of four schools: one-a primary one-a high school (grades 3-5), one-a high school (grades 9-12).
+An intermediate school (grades 3-5) to be sited adjacent to and south of the middle school is currently underconstruction.
+The School District is the Town's largest employer with 116 certified staff members including: teachers; deans; counselors; building administrators; 15 paraprofessionals; and 54 classified staff including administrative assistants, maintenance workers, nutrition workers, transportation staff and other workers. is the Town's largest employer.
+During the 2014 - 2015 academic year, staff for the district included 92 teachers, 15 paraprofessionals, three counselors, 17 school support specialists, and other personnel such as nurses, custodians, and groundskeepers, among others.
 The district offers a range of programs to meet the needs of a diverse student body including those for gifted students and those who speak English as a second language.
+The school board has five members who serve four year terms and guide the district's strategic direction.
 The school board has five members who are elected every 2 years and guide the District's growth and learning objectives.
-The school board is also responsible for hiring a Superintendent and making policy for the district.
+The school board is also responsible for hiring a Superintendent and making setting policy for the district.